x13a/Vibe/README.md

      width="30%"
      height="30%">

-Tiny app to vibrate when the call is answered.
+Tiny app to vibrate when a call is answered.

 Tested with:
 - Phone (com.android.dialer)